tonioriol/transmutant/README.md

 }
 ```

-3. Combined mapping and transformation:
+3. Combined mapping and transmutation:
 ```typescript
 {
   to: keyof Target;